orterforth/orterforth/README.txt

 number of words added to the Forth dictionary to help make code
 system-independent:

- cl ( -- n )             Returns the word size in bytes.
+ cl ( -- n )             Returns the cell size in bytes.
 (CELL
                          is not part of this version of fig- Forth.)

  cs ( n -- n )           Multiplies the value on the stack by
-                         the word size.
+                         the cell size.
 (CELLS is not part of this version of fig-Forth.)

  ln ( c-addr -- a-addr ) Aligns the stack value according to